The Cavender-Farris-Neyman Model with a Molecular Clock

 \begin{lemma} If $[\P_1] + \dots + [\P_m]$ is a minimal representation of $\bv \in mR_T \cap \Z^{n-1}$, then $[\P_1] + \dots + [\P_m]$ is $df$-compressed. \end{lemma}

-In the proofs of lemmas \ref{lem:compressed} and \ref{lem:minreps}, we will use the following notation.
-For all top-sets $S$ and all nodes $x$ of $T$, denote by $S^x$ the intersection of $S$ with the $x$-subtree.
+In the proofs of Lemmas \ref{lem:compressed} and \ref{lem:minreps}, we use the following notation.
+For all top-sets $S$ and all nodes $x$ of $T$, denote by $S^x$ the intersection of $S$ with the set of internal nodes of the $x$-subtree.
 For all $\bw \in \R^{n-1}$, denote by $\bw^x$ the restriction of $\bw$ to the coordinates corresponding to nodes in the $x$-subtree.
-For all collections of disjoint paths $\P$ in $T$, denote by $\P^x$ the set of all paths in $\P$ that are contained in the $x$-subtree.
+For all path systems $\P$ in $T$, denote by $\P^x$ the set of all paths in $\P$ that are contained in the $x$-subtree.

-\begin{proof}[Proof of Lemma \ref{lem:compressed}] We will prove the contrapositive.
+\begin{proof}[Proof of Lemma \ref{lem:compressed}] We prove the contrapositive.
 Suppose that $[\P_1] + \dots + [\P_m]$ is not $df$-compressed.
 Then this representation is either not $d$-compressed or not $f$-compressed.
-We will show that $[\P_1] + \dots + [\P_m]$ is not minimal in both cases.
+We show that $[\P_1] + \dots + [\P_m]$ is not minimal in both cases.